 Pastor, preacher, scholar, cultural critic, public theologian, social justice activist, husband and father are just a few words that describe the life, work and ministry of our Senior Pastor and Teacher, the Reverend Doctor J. Lee Hill, Jr., who believes in exploring ministry at the intersection of the spiritual and social, the secular and sacred.

 Dr. Hill has been involved in ministry for more than twenty years.
 He is a licensed and ordained Baptist minister with full standing in both the Alliance of Baptists and the United Church of Christ.
 Since 1999 he has served in a variety of ministerial capacities in Virginia, North Carolina, the City of New York, and Southern California.
 Formerly serving the prestigious Riverside Church in the City of New York, he was mentored by the Rev. Dr. James Alexander Forbes Jr., before moving to San Diego to serve as the Senior Pastor of Christian Fellowship Congregational Church (UCC) in 2010.

 Believing in the importance of preparation before proclamation, he attended Florida A&M University and received his Bachelor of Arts degree in Integrative Studies from the George Mason University through the School for Integrative Studies (formerly, New Century College).
-As an undergraduate student he toured with the FAMU Gospel Choir following the 1996 album release, was in Army ROTC, and pledged the collegiate chapter of the National Association Pershing Rifles (C-16), and the Iota Alpha chapter of Alpha Phi Alpha Fraternity, Inc.
+As an undergraduate student he toured with the FAMU Gospel Choir following the 1996 album release, was in Army ROTC and pledged the collegiate chapter of the National Association Pershing Rifles (C-16), and the Iota Alpha chapter of Alpha Phi Alpha Fraternity at George Mason University.

 After working for the Department of Labor in the National Offie of Job Corps, he went on to earned the Master of Divinity degree from Wake Forest University where he was an Egbert L. Davis and Robert Forest Smith II scholar.
 Discerning a call to urban ministry he received the Dean and Dorothy Kaufman Urban Ministry Internship Award to study at New York Theological and Union Theological Seminary and serve in ministry at Metro Baptist Church.